+- 6.28 g/t Au over 7.3 m

-- 37.83 g/t Au over 2.0 m and 1.85 g/t over 12.7m in Hole 22ODD-046 - 1.84 g/t Au over 9.2 m in Hole 22ODD-049
+- 1.92 g/t Au over 20.3 m

+- 1.45 g/t Au over 12.7 m

-A total of eight (8) holes tested exploration targets west and southwest of Fennell.
-Gold mineralization was intersected at the Blueberry Hill target, including a high grade, narrow vein correlating to the flat lying veins identified in the trenching that intersected 41.73 g/t Au over 0.9 m.
-Additional work is warranted in this area.
+In 2022, a total of eight (8) holes tested exploration targets west and southwest of Gilt Creek (Fennell pit).
+Gold mineralization was intersected at the Blueberry Hill target, including a high grade, narrow vein grading 41.73 g/t over 0.9 m, likely correlating to the flat lying gold-rich veins identified in the trenches.
+Additional work is warranted, after compiling and modelling the zones identified within the trenches, combined with the drill results.